 - Students are expected to contribute constructively to lessons and cooperate with the teacher and fellow classmates.
-Students should arrive properly equipped for lessons with device, books, pens etc. and to be in a fit physical state for study.
-The effort applied in lessons, homework and assessment tests are graded and reported on through and half termly PATCHH reports. - Incidents in lessons are recorded in writing by the class teacher and students given a R1-R4 as per the behaviour management framework.
-This is then given to the HOH for further disciplinary action, if required, after the teacher has dealt with the issue.
+Students should arrive properly equipped for lessons both with books, pens etc. and to be in a fit physical state for study.
+The effort applied in lessons, homework and assessment tests are graded through effort grades on a three weekly cycle and half termly written reports. - Incidents in lessons are recorded in writing by the class teacher and given to the Tutor or HOY for further disciplinary action, if required, after the teacher has dealt with the issue.
+The Behavioural Framework records instances in which students' actions have led toa referral being made.